 Sending email is one of the most sensitive things that you will do with your apps.
 Email is a big deal, and having a secure way of doing email transactions is essential to your reputation.
 That’s why they built Nodemailer, a secure framework for doing email management within your Node.js applications.
 Documentation provides extensive amounts of samples on how to get Nodemailer to work with SMTP.

 Hapi is a server-framework that will happily assist you in building apps, and services.
 With Hapi, you can put all of your focus towards writing the application logic, with a very concise approach.
 Hapi isn’t just another wannabe framework either, leading technology companies today rely on Hapi for stellar performance results.
-Hapi can be used to build robust APIs, to handle high-load projects that need to scale, and Hapi delivers the kind of modular design that helps to align your project together.
+Hapi can also be used to build robust APIs, to handle high-load projects that need to scale, and Hapi delivers the kind of modular design that helps to align your project together.
 Flexibility is key in development, and Hapi gives you all the flexibility you could possibly ask for.

 Formerly known as Jade (although still using old website), Pug is a node templating engine.
 What is a templating engine?
 Well, it’s the kind of an engine that helps you to eliminate the need for writing complex HTML and JS code that could otherwise be shortened down to a more slim, more compact version.
 That’s what a templating engine is.
 Pug has been crafted specifically for Node, so you will be getting a lot of benefits and recognizable patterns, all to help you be more productive and efficient while working.